 Khammouane, meaning “happy gold”, is believed to have been named after the gold deposits found in the area hundreds of years ago.
-Today it’s treasures are to be found by those who seek.
+Today its treasures are to be found by all those who set out with a spirit of adventure and seek it.

 Khammouane Province, which covers an area of 16,315 square kilometres (6,299 sq mi) and is mostly of forested mountainous terrain, is bordered by Bolikhamsai Province to the north and northwest, Vietnam to the east, Savannakhet Province to the south, and Thailand to the west.
 The vast forests of the Nakai-Nam Theun Biodiversity Conservation Area are an important watershed that feed many Mekong tributaries as well as form the catchment area for Nam Theun 2, the largest hydropower project in Laos.
 The Xe Bangfay, Nam Hinboun and Nam Theun are the main rivers of the province.